Joshua-Tu/rails_team_project/README.md

 ---

 <h4>21.
 Discuss and analyse requirements related to information system security.</h4>
+The fundamental purpose of information system security is to protect infernal information from internal, external, and natural threat.

+To ensure information system security, information source authentication, access control, no illegal software residency, no unauthorized operation is required.
+The information system security mechanism shall judge the source of the information, it shall identify the information of the counterfeit source.

+It can ensure that the confidential information is not eavesdropped or its true meaning cannot be understood by eavesdroppers.
+It can ensure data consistency and prevent data from being tampered with by illegal users.
+It can ensure that the use of information and resources by legitimate users isnot improperly rejected.
+It can help establish an effective accountability measures to prevent users from denying their behavior, which is extremely important in e-commerce.
+It can control over the dissemination and content of information.

 ---

 <h4>22.
 Discuss methods you will use to protect information and data.
 </h4>

+- Regular backup and remote storage of the most important data files in the computer system

+- Duplication and backup of all network subsystems that are important for data security

+- Possibility to reallocate network resources in case of the malfunctions of individual elements

+- Possibility to use backup power supply systemsEnsuring safety from fire or water damage

+- Installation of the software that protects databases and other information from unauthorized access.

+- Usage of identification and authentication to prevent unauthorized access to information.
+Authenticity will also be established by programs, apparatus and by men.
+Apart from aperson being an object of authentication, it can extend to hardware (computer, monitor and carriers) or data.
+Setting a password is the easiest method of protection.

 ---

 <h4>23.
 Research what your legal obligations are in relation to handling user data.
 </h4>

+According to Australia’s Privacy law, the Privacy Act 1988 which regulates the handling of personal information about individuals.
+We have the responsibility to protect personal information from theft, misuse, interference, loss, unauthorized access, modification, disclosure.

+We shall also take reasonable steps to destroy or de-identify personal information when it is no longer needed for any purpose permitted under the Privacy Act 1988.
+This might include shredding documents or storing them in a secure area.

+According to Australian Privacy Principles (APPs)

+- We must implement practices, procedures and systems to ensure compliance with the APPs and to handle complaints.

+- We must make available an up-to-date and clear privacy policy, setting out certain information on how we will manage personal information.

+- We must take reasonable steps to protect the personal information collected or held.

+- We must take reasonable steps to ensure that personal information collected is accurate, complete and up to date.

+- We must give individuals access to their personal information on request.

+- We must correct personal information where we become aware that it is either:oinaccurateoincompleteoout of dateoirrelevantomisleadingowhere requested by the individual.

+- We can only collect personal information if it is necessary for the function or activity of our business.

+- We must de-identify or delete unsolicited personal information as soon as is practical, if it is not necessary for the function or activity of our business.

+- We should not use or disclose personal information for a purpose different from the original purpose of collection, except in limited circumstances.

+- Although we can collect and use personal information, we generally need the individuals consent first.

+- We must not use or disclose personal information for a direct marketingpurpose, except in limited circumstances.
+    - We need to have a clear and up to date privacy policy that outlines the information we:
+        - collect
+        - what we use it for
+        - how we protect it